ooni/netx/DESIGN.md

 level measurements as they occur, for logging and/or storing purposes.

-A OONI experiment is expected to create instances of our replacement objects, configure them properly, then use our replacements, which are compatible with standard library mechanisms to perform their task, e.g. fetching a URL.
-After the measurement task is completed, the experiment code will include the low-level events into the measurement result object, and will walk through the stream of events to determine in a more precise way what could have gone wrong.

 ## Implementation

 The actual implementation must follow this spec.
 It may include more